graphql-calculator/graphql-calculator/README.md

 # Features

 The name and semantics of directives are inspired from the [`java.util.stream.Stream`](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html), so they are easy to understand and use.

 The argument of directive must be static string value. query variables can't be used, because variable will make the semantics and validity of query ambiguous.

-- processing field value: processing the fetched values and transform them to a new value;
+- **processing field value**: processing the fetched values and transform them to a new value;
-- processing list field: the collection can be easily filtered, sorted and de-duplicated;
+- **processing list field**: the collection can be easily filtered, sorted and de-duplicated;
-- processing field argument: transform field arguments to new values before use them to fetch the field value, and the arguments of transform operation can be query variables and the fetched value of other fields;
+- **processing field argument**: transform field arguments to new values before use them to fetch the field value, and the arguments of transform operation can be query variables and the fetched value of other fields;
-- flow control: provide the extended version of @skip and @include, and the value of expression decided whether skip the operation of field-fetched;
+- **flow control**: provide the extended version of `@skip` and `@include`, and the value of expression decided whether skip the operation of field-fetched;
-- data orchestration: a field's fetched value will always could be the arguments of other fields.
+- **data orchestration**: a field's fetched value will always could be the arguments of other fields.

 # Getting Started